The Port States & Roles of Spanning Tree Protocol (STP and RSTP)

 4. Forwarding Port State

-The final of the Spanning Tree port states is Forwarding.
+The final state of the Spanning Tree port is forwarding.
 After all the steps, it moves to this mode after 20 + 15 + 15 = 50 seconds.
 Then, in this mode, it handles BPDUs and finds out about MAC addresses.

 Simply put, the Switch shows Forwarding mode with a blinking green light.
-So this signals that the device can now get and send data packets.
+So this signals that the device can now send and get data packets.

 If the interface is a Designated or Root Port, it switches to Forwarding Mode.